 Contrary to the traditional process where students mainly learn to apply the usual algorithms, the learning of operations should focus more on understanding operations, exploring mental calculation and using various strategies to carry out operations.

-To develop effective strategies in students, it's important to offer them a variety of problem types so that they can grasp the multiple meanings of operations.
-A well-chosen problem and the application of a well-thought-out strategy are more beneficial than a series of exercises completed mechanically.
+So that they develop effective strategies, it is important that students are offered a variety of problem types that will help them to grasp the multiple meanings of the operations.
+A well-chosen problem and the application of a well-thought strategy are more beneficial than a series of exercises completed mechanically.
 It's important to allow sufficient time for students to understand and consolidate their strategies.

 In addition and subtraction, quantities are joined, separated, combined or compared.
 In order for students to understand the connections between quantities in each of these cases, it is important that they be presented with a variety of problem types.

 It is important to note that the problems presented below appear similar because of their context.
 However, for students, each situation represents a particular problem.
-It is through mastery of these different types of problems that students gain mastery of addition and subtraction.
+It is through experience with these different types of problems that students will become proficient with addition and subtraction.

 The part-whole model can be useful for representing known and unknown values in joining problems.
 The set model is useful for representing the addition of a quantity.

-• Change situation : Result unknown - Jamil has a bag of 600 candies.
+• Change situation: Result (Final quantity) unknown - Jamil has a bag of 600 candies.
 He buys 500 more pieces of candy.
 How much candy does Jamil have now?

-• Change situation : Starting point unknown - Jamil has many candies.
+• Change situation: Start (Initial quantity) unknown - Jamil has many candies.
 He buys 500 more.
-He now has 1,100.
-How many pieces of candy did Jamil have at the beginning?
+He now has 1100.
+How many pieces of candy did Jamil have to start?

-• Change situation : Change unknown - Jamil has a bag of 600 candies.
+• Change situation: Change (Added quantity) unknown - Jamil has a bag of 600 candies.
 He buys many more.
-He now has 1,100 pieces.
+He now has 1100 pieces.
 How much candy did Jamil buy?

 The part-whole model can be useful for representing known and unknown values in separating problems.
 The set model is useful for representing the removal of a quantity.

-• Separating: Result unknown.
+• Separating: Result (Final quantity) unknown.
 Nadia has $1500.
 She gives $500 to her brother.
 How many dollars does she have left now?

-• Separating : Change unknown - Nadia has $1500.
-She gives it to her brother.
+• Separating: Change (Withdrawn quantity) unknown - Nadia has $1500.
+She gives some to her brother.
 She now has $1000 left.
 How much money did Nadia give to her brother?

-• Separating : Starting point unknown - Nadia had a certain amount of money.
+• Separating: Start (Initial quantity) unknown - Nadia had a certain amount of money.
 She gave $500 to her brother.
 She now has $1000 left.
 How much money did Nadia have at the beginning?

 The part-whole model can be useful for representing known and unknown parts or the known and unknown whole in combining problems.

-• Combining : Part of the whole unknown - The class has 800 colored pencils, and 300 of those pencils are red.
+• Combining: Part unknown - The class has 800 colored pencils, and 300 of those pencils are red.
 The remaining crayons are blue.
 How many blue crayons does the class have?

 The linear model can be useful for representing the difference between two numbers in comparing problems.
-In this example, we use the Cuisenaire rods and the double number line.
+In this example, we use relational rods and a double number line.

-I know that the dark green rod represents 6 (hundreds), so I place it at the top of the number line from 0.
-I know that the lime green rod represents 3 (hundreds), so I place it below the number line from 0.
-I compare the two rods and see that the lime green rod is 3 (hundreds) less than the dark green rod.
-I find the difference or gap between the two quantities.
+I know that the dark green rod represents 6 (hundreds), so I placed it at the top of the number line starting at 0.
+I know that the lime green rod represents 3 (hundreds), so I placed it below the number line starting at 0.
+I compared the two rods and saw that the lime green rod is 3 (hundreds) less than the dark green rod.
+I found the difference or gap between the two quantities.
 There is a difference of $300.
 Judith has $300 more than Jeanne or Jeanne has $300 less than Judith.

-I know that the lime green rod represents 3 (hundreds), so I place it at the top of the number line from 0.
-I take another lime green rod and place it under the number line from 0 and add another lime green rod since Judith has $300 more than Jeanne.
-I replace the two lime green rods with the dark green rod that represents 6 (hundreds).
+I know that the lime green rod represents 3 (hundreds), so I placed it at the top of the number line starting at 0.
+I took another lime green rod and placed it under the number line starting at 0 and added another lime green rod since Judith has $300 more than Jeanne.
+I replaced the two lime green rods with the dark green rod that represents 6 (hundreds).
 Judith has $600.

-• Comparing: Smaller amount unknown - Judith has $600 and Jeanne has $300 less than Judith.
-How many dollars does Jeanne have? or Jeanne has $300 less than Judith.
+• Comparing: Smaller quantity unknown - Judith has $600 and Jeanne has $300 less than Judith.
+How many dollars does Jeanne have?
+Or Jeanne has $300 less than Judith.
 Judith has $600.
 How many dollars does Jeanne have?

-I know that the dark green rod represents 6 (hundreds), so I place it at the top of the number line from 0.
-On the number line, I count backwards three jumps to 300 to represent that Jeanne has $300 less than Judith.
-I take a lime green rod, which represents 3 (hundreds), and place it under the number line from 0.
+I know that the dark green rod represents 6 (hundreds), so I placed it at the top of the number line starting at 0.
+On the number line, I counted backwards three jumps to 300 to represent that Jeanne has $300 less than Judith.
+I took a lime green rod, which represents 3 (hundreds), and placed it under the number line starting at 0 and ending at 300.
 Jeanne has $300.

-Source: Guide d'enseignement efficace des mathématiques de la maternelle à la 6e année, p.
+Source: translated from Guide d'enseignement efficace des mathématiques de la maternelle à la 6e année, Fascicule 5, p.
 7-10.

 Change situations are perceived by students as active situations, easier to model and "see" as a quantity changes.
 Combining problems, however, assume a static situation, as no action or change occurs, making them more abstract and difficult to understand.
-Comparing problems, on the other hand, deal with the relationship between two quantities by opposing them: thus, there is no action, but a comparison of one quantity to another.
+Comparing problems, on the other hand, deal with the relationship between two quantities by finding the difference between them: thus, there is no action, but a comparison of one quantity to another.

-Since students are regularly exposed to problems where the result is sought, they find it easier to solve them.
-However, they have more difficulty solving problems where the starting point is unknown or the change is unknown.
-These problems help develop a more solid understanding of addition and subtraction and the connections between these operations.
-For example, in joining problems where the strarting point is unknown, students can more easily see the benefits of addition (for example, \(?\; + \;12\; = \;37\)) that keeps the order of action in the problem.
+Since students are regularly exposed to problems where the result is sought, they find these kinds of problems easier to solve and have more difficulty solving problems where the starting point is unknown or the change is unknown.
+These variations of problems help develop a more solid understanding of addition and subtraction and the connections between them.
+For example, in joining problems where the starting point is unknown, students can more easily see the benefits of addition (for example, \(?\; + \;12\; = \;37\)) that keeps the order of action in the problem.
 This allows them to use a strategy (for example, counting up or counting down) to determine the starting point quantity.
 These students demonstrate their understanding of the problem and their ability to use a strategy to solve it.
 However, they do not demonstrate an understanding of the meaning of difference (and subtraction).
 If they had used subtraction, that is, \(37\; - \;12\; = \;?\), they would have demonstrated a broader understanding of the relationship between quantities in relation to this operation.
 But when students are learning, there is no need to impose a strategy on them.

 Requiring students to subtract will not help those who do not see the relevance of this strategy.
 However, if they are regularly exposed to a variety of problems and participate in the math exchanges that follow, they will be able to see the connections between various strategies and learn a variety of strategies.
 They then become more successful.